-Bacterial meningitis is a serious infection of the brain and the fluid that surrounds the brain.
-Bacterial meningitis is a life-threatening infection.
-Individuals who have a cochlear implant are at increased risk for bacterial meningitis.
-Although this risk is small, it is important for children and adults with a cochlear implant to be vaccinated against the bacteria that can gain entry into the brain and commonly cause bacterial meningitis.
-Two types of bacteria have produced the vast majority of cases of meningitis after cochlear implantation: Streptococcus pneumoniae (“Pneumococcus”) and Haemophilus influenzae type b (“Hib”).
+Bacterial meningitis (bak-teer-ee-al men-in-gi-tis) is a serious infection of the brain and the fluid around the brain.
+It is a life-threatening infection.
+People who have a cochlear implant are at higher risk for bacterial meningitis.
+Although this risk is small, it is important for children and adults with a cochlear implant to be vaccinated.

-Cochlear implant users and their families should be aware that vaccines against pneumococcus (“pneumo” vaccine) and Hib are widely available.
+Cochlear implant users and their families should know that vaccines against the bacteria that cause meningitis are available.
 These vaccines strengthen the body's ability to protect against the common causes of bacterial meningitis.
-Some infections with pneumococcus are now not treatable with routine antibiotics.
-This is another reason for being sure to get vaccinated.

 Further information is available from this CDC handout: http://www.cdc.gov/vaccines/pubs/vis/downloads/vis-pcv.pdf

-Cochlear implant users and their families should also be aware that vaccinations do not eliminate the risk of meningitis.
-Children and adults with cochlear implants who develop a middle ear infection (otitis media) or a fever of uncertain cause should seek medical treatment and monitoring until the infection resolves.
+Vaccinations do not eliminate the risk of meningitis.
+Children and adults with cochlear implants who develop a middle ear infection (otitis media) or a fever of uncertain cause should see their doctor.
 Infections in a child or an adult with a cochlear implant should be taken seriously.
 Untreated middle ear and other infections may spread to produce meningitis.

-In addition, if an ear with a cochlear implant develops a discharge from the ear canal, or produces unusual ear symptoms or a watery nasal discharge, it is important to have that ear examined by the cochlear implant surgeon or another suitably experienced ear surgeon.
+In addition, if an ear with a cochlear implant develops fluid that leaks from the ear canal, or has unusual ear symptoms or a watery fluid from the nose, it is important to have that ear checked by a cochlear implant surgeon.